JLockerman/FuzzyLog/README.md

 Clone this repository.
 To run local tests

-    cargo test --release
+    cargo test

 **NOTE:** The first build will be much slower than subsequent ones as it needs to download dependencies.
+**NOTE:** Due to the very large number of sockets the test suite opens, running the entire test sweet concurrently often causes tests to fail with `Too many open files`.
+To fix this either run in single threaded mode (`RUST_TEST_THREADS=1 cargo test`) or run only a subset of the test suite.

 ## Servers